AtomGPT: Atomistic Generative Pre-trained Transformer for Forward and Inverse Materials Design

 where \(Q\), \(K\), and \(V\) represent the query, key, and value matrices, respectively.
 Here, \(d_k\) is the dimensionality of the key vectors.
 The multi-head attention is obtained by concatenating multiple such attention heads.
 The multi-head self-attention mechanism allows the model to focus on different parts of the input sequence when computing the output for a particular token.

-As the LLM models such as GPT2 were primarily designed for text to text models and not explicitly for regression applications, we modify the language model head with a linear neural network model to predict one or several properties as output(s).
+As the LLM models such as GPT2 were primarily designed for text to text models and not explicitly for regression applications, the language model head is modified with a linear neural network model to predict one or several properties as output(s).
 A pre-trained GPT-2 is loaded as a causal language model (CausalLM), which means it's designed for tasks where the prediction of each word token depends only on the previous tokens in the sequence (e.g., text generation).
-We replace the language model head of the GPT-2 model with a new neural network in AtomGPT.
-The new network is a sequential model consisting of two linear layers.
+The new network with a modified language model head is a sequential model consisting of two linear layers.
 The first linear layer maps the hidden states of the GPT-2 model to a lower-dimensional latent space dimension (here 1024).
 The second linear layer maps this latent representation to a single output value for a regression task such as formation energy or superconductor $T_C$.
-There are various versions of GPT-2 model, we use GPT2-small with 124 million parameters for forward design tasks.
-We train such models using V100 GPUs with a batch size of 10, L1 loss function, and a learning rate of 10$^{-3}$ for 200 epochs.
+There are various versions of GPT-2 model, but in this work, GPT2-small is used with 124 million parameters for forward design tasks.
+The models are trained using V100 GPUs with a batch size of 10, L1 loss function, and a learning rate of 10$^{-3}$ for 200 epochs.
 The hyperparameters such as batch size, learning rate, latent space dimension were chosen by varying them for the smallest superconductor database, and used for other tasks with larger datasize such as formation energy and bandgaps.

 The dataset used for this work is taken from the JARVIS-DFT and includes formation energies (55713), OptB88vdW bandgaps (55713), Tran Blaha modified Beck-Johnson potential based bandgaps (18167) and superconducting transition temperatures (1058) at ambient pressures \cite{choudhary2020joint,wines2023recent,choudhary2018computational}.
 The dataset provides atomic structure information such as atomic coordinates, constituent element types and lattice parameters along with DFT calculated properties mentioned above.
 The dataset is used for 80:10:10 splits for training, validation and testing splits.